 Administration.
 We will bear all expenses of administering the 2019 Omnibus Plan.
 Our Compensation Committee will administer the 2019 Omnibus Plan and have the authority to grant Awards to participants upon such terms and conditions (not inconsistent with the provisions of the 2019 Omnibus Plan) as may be considered appropriate.
 The interpretation and construction by the Compensation Committee of any provision of the 2019 Omnibus Plan or of any evidence of award, and any determination by the Compensation Committee pursuant to any provision of the 2019 Omnibus Plan or of any evidence of award, are considered final and conclusive.
-To the extent permitted by law as well as limits under the 2019 Omnibus Plan, the Board of Directors or the Compensation Committee, as applicable, may, from time to time, delegate to one or more of its members or to one or more officers of the Company, or to one or more agents or advisors, administrative duties or powers as it may deem advisable, and the Board of Directors, the Compensation Committee or any person to whom duties or powers have been delegated, may utilize third parties to provide advice with respect to any responsibility the Board of Directors or the Compensation Committee or such person may have under the 2019 Omnibus Plan.
-The Board of Directors or the Compensation Committee may, to the extent permitted, authorize one or more of our executive officers, including our President and CEO, to do one or both of the following on the same basis as the Compensation Committee: (i) designate participants to be recipients of Awards; and (ii) determine the size of any such Awards.
-The authorized officer(s) are required to report periodically to the Compensation Committee regarding the nature and scope of the Awards granted pursuant to the authority delegated.
-This authority may not be delegated with respect to Awards to any executive officer, director or owner of more than 10% of the Company's equity securities.
+To the extent permitted by law as well as limits under the 2019 Omnibus Plan, the Board of Directors or the Compensation Committee, as applicable, may, from time to time, delegate to one or more of its members or to one or more officers of the Company, or to one or more agents or advisors, administrative duties or powers as it may deem advisable, and the Board of Directors, the Compensation Committee or any person to whom duties or powers have been delegated, may utilize third parties to provide advice with respect to any responsibility the Board of Directors or the Compensation Committee may, to the extent permitted, authorize one or more of our executive officers, including our President and CEO, to do one or both of the following on the same basis as the Compensation Committee required to report periodically to the Compensation Committee regarding the nature and scope of the Awards granted pursuant to the authority delegated.
+This authorize may not be delegated with respect to Awards to any executive officer, director or owner of more than 10% of the Company's equity securities.